 The SAMBAH results highlight the area off southern Sweden around the shallow offshore banks south of Gotland as an important hotspot for the Baltic sea population in summer during the period of calving and mating.
-Following those findings, the Swedish Government proposed establishment of a Natura 2000 site (29 242 km2) in this area, and this was designated in December 2016 (Figure 32).
+Following those findings, the Swedish Government proposed establishment of a Natura 2000 site (29 242 km2) in this area, and this was designated in December 2016 (Figure 31).
 A management plan is currently being developed, which will include a monitoring strategy.

 Figure 32.
-The location of Marine Protected Areas (Natura 2000 sites) for the protection of harbor porpoise in the Swedish waters of the Baltic Proper.
+The location of new Marine Protected Areas (Natura 2000 sites) for the protection of harbor porpoises in Swedish waters, designated in December 2016.